nsshommo/jaycuthrell.github.io/blog/_posts/2017-06-24-on-twitter.md

 A few years ago I did a big data presentation.
 There is even a video of it.

-At the time, I had downloaded some R examples to run against my Twitter arcives.
+At the time, I had downloaded some R examples to run against my Twitter archives.

+Why archives?
+I tweet(ed) a lot.
+So, the limitations on web access applied.

 I included some of these references in the presentation.